 We found 4 pain specialists who accept Blue Advantage Plus Silver 102 - Three $0 PCP Visits near Plano, TX.

-Dr. Radhika Ravula is a physician who specializes in anesthesiology and pain medicine.
+Dr. Radhika Ravula is an anesthesiologist and pain doctor in Dallas, TX, Garland, TX, and Richardson, TX.
+She is rated 3.0 stars out of 5 by her patients.
+These areas are among her clinical interests: migraine, leg pain, and elbow pain.
+Dr. Ravula is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
 Dr. Ravula is a graduate of Kilpauk Medical College.
-These areas are among her clinical interests: migraine, leg pain, and elbow pain.
-Patients gave her an average rating of 3.0 stars out of 5.
-She honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
-Dr. Ravula is affiliated with Baylor Scott & White Health.
+She is professionally affiliated with Baylor Scott & White Health.

-Clinical interests: Ankle Pain, Arm Pain, Arthritis, Back Pain, Buttock Pain, Whiplash, Wrist Pain, Spinal Stenosis, ...
+Clinical interests: Elbow Pain, Facial Pain, Hip Pain, Knee Pain, Sacroiliac Joint Pain, Neck Pain, Nerve Pain, Wrist ...
 (Read more)

 Conditions / Treatments

 Medicare Patient Age